-Any 'Chapaneco' (resident of the state of Chiapas) will tell you that theirs is the finest, most culturally-rich state in Mexico.
+Any 'Chiapaneco' (resident of the state of Chiapas) will tell you that theirs is the finest, most culturally-rich state in Mexico.
 They have a point.

-Chiapas is also home to some of the country's most famous Mayan ruins, all within driving distance of San Cristóbal or accessible by air from Mexico City to the airport of Villahermosa.
+Chiapas is also home to some of the country's most famous Maya ruins, all within driving distance of San Cristóbal or accessible by air from Mexico City to the airport of Villahermosa.

 Mystical, jungle-clad Palenque is the largest and most famous site which once commanded an area stretching across the coastal plain as far as the Gulf of Mexico.
 Backed by the Chiapan mountains, it was home to tens of thousands of people and is a spectacular vortex of history, myth and reality.